kinode-dao/kinode-book/src/apis/http_authentication.md

 Any process that you build can bind (register) any number of HTTP paths with `http_server`.
 Every path that you bind will be automatically prepended with the current process' ID.
-For example, bind the route `/messages` within a process called `main:my_package:myname.os` like so:
+For example, bind the route `/messages` within a process called `main:my_package:myname.dev` like so:

 ```rs
 use kinode_process_lib::{http::bind_http_path};